stefanbemelmans/FoundryWineWebsite/README.md

 # FoundryWineWebsite
-A mock website for a vineyard showcasing my skills HTML5 and CSS3.
+A mock website for a vineyard.

 I built this while enrolled at the Austin Coding Acadamy.